 The OP the Central Europe programme has presented a Strategic Environmental Assessment (SEA) whose main aim was to integrate environmental considerations into the programme actions so to ensure a high level of environmental protection and to promote sustainable development.
 The OP specify also the need to ensure a transnational approaches on Brownfield development into the activities focused by Priority 4 'Enhancing Competitiveness and Attractiveness of Cities and Regions'.
 The COBRAMAN project is focusing an essential problematic for the quality of life and the environmental valorisation of urban area.
 Especially in the eastern EU member states, brownfield revitalisation is an issue of growing importance.
-A general evaluation of the project idea demonstrate the importance of the topic concerned, a good balance of the partnership dislocated in 5 countries of the Central area, with the presence of local bodies and of research support from the partner universities.
+A general evaluation of the project idea demonstrate the importance of the topic concerned, a good balance of the partnership dislocated in 5 countries of the Partner universities.
 Different typologies of brownfield areas are involved in the pilot project and the transnational approach is quite clear on the realisation of the European School for Brownfield Redevelopment.